 - Carlton Library Light Boxes.

-Expression of Interest are to be submitted through Smarty Grants.
+Expressions of Interest are to be submitted through the Smarty Grants portal.

 Submissions will be assessed on the following criteria:

 - Innovative and engaging art forms and practice.

 - Works of high quality and artistic merit presented in a professional manner.